Monty Python's Flying Circus: Lost sketches

 At least two references to cancer were censored, both during the second series.
 In the sixth episode ("It's A Living" or "School Prizes"), Carol Cleveland's narration of a Gilliam cartoon suddenly has a male voice dub 'gangrene' over the word cancer (although this word was used unedited when the animation appeared in the movie And Now for Something Completely Different; the 2006 special Terry Gilliam's Personal Best uses this audio to restore the censored line).
 Another reference was removed from the sketch "Conquistador Coffee Campaign", in the eleventh episode "How Not to Be Seen", although a reference to leprosy remained intact.
 This line has also been recovered from the same 16 mm film print as the above-mentioned "Satan" animation.

 A sketch from Episode 7 of Series 2 (subtitled 'The Attila the Hun Show') featured a parody of Michael Miles, the 1960s TV game show host (played by Cleese), and was introduced as 'Spot The Braincell'.
 This sketch was deleted shortly afterwards from a repeat broadcast as a mark of respect following Miles' death in February 1971.
-Also, the controversial "Undertaker" sketch from Episode 13 of the same series was removed by the BBC after negative reviewer response.
+Also, the controversial "Undertaker" sketch from Episode 13 of the same series, with its references to necro-cannibalism ("[...] are you suggesting we should eat my [dead] mother?"), was removed by the BBC after negative reviewer response.
 Both of these sketches have been restored to the official tapes, although the only source for the Undertaker sketch was an NTSC copy of the episode, duplicated before the cut had been made.

 Animation in episode 9 of series 3 was cut out following the initial broadcast.
 The animation was a parody of a German commercial, and the original owners complained about the music use, so the BBC simply removed part of the animation, and replaced the music with a song from a Python album.
 Terry Gilliam later complained about the cut, thinking it was because producer Ian McNaughton "just didn't get what it was and he cut it.
 That was a big mistake."

 Music copyright issues have resulted in at least two cuts.
-In episode 209, Graham Chapman as a Pepperpot sings "The Girl from Ipanema", but some versions use "Jeanie with the Light Brown Hair", which is public domain.
-In the bus conductor sketch in episode 312, a brief parody of "Tonight" from West Side Story has been removed from recent releases.
+In season 2 episode 9, Graham Chapman as a Pepperpot sings "The Girl from Ipanema", but some versions use "Jeanie with the Light Brown Hair", which is public domain.
+In the bus conductor sketch in season 3 episode 4, a brief parody of "Tonight" from West Side Story was removed.
+Though it was later determined that this version never even aired on BBC at all, instead was first seen in the American broadcasts.
 There have also been reports of substituting different performances of classical music in some uses, presumably because of performance royalties.